soramichi/ticket_management/README.md

 # Ticket management

+## Help Wanted
+An UI engineer is desperated.

 ## Issues tackled in this app
 - Sometimes you mistakenly forget to pay for concert tickets you've won, which will result in serious situations:
   - You loose a greate chance you've got